secretstartups/handbook/job-families/sales/professional-services-project-manager/index.html.md

 | Senior - 7 |

 ## **Performance Indicators**
-* Project Manager: Achieve 100% of the global quarterly revenue target
+* Achieve 100% of the global quarterly revenue target
-* Project Manager: Manage customer projects to a successful, on budget, on schedule completion
+* Manage customer projects to a successful, on budget, on schedule completion
-* Project Manager: Successfully manage the quarterly revenue forecast (within your pervue) within a 5% margin
+* Successfully manage the quarterly revenue forecast (within your pervue) within a 5% margin

 # **Professional Services Roles at GitLab**